astronomer/docs/astro/cli/astro-organization-list.md

 hide_table_of_contents: true
 ---

 View a list of Organizations that you have access to.
-An Organization will appear on this list if you have been given access to it be a System Admin.
+An Organization will appear on this list if you have been given access to it by a System Admin.

 ## Usage